 We’ve got you a special deal!

 In April, we’ve partnered with Neat Nutrition to promote walking and running as well as introduce how protein powder can be a great addition to a healthy eating plan.
 To try for yourself, check out the Neat Nutrition website.
-Pacer users can get a starter box for $2 (£2) and FREE shipping – that’s a 75% discount ($7.95 or £4.95)
+Pacer users can get 50% off their first order and FREE shipping.

 What is protein?

 There are a lot of misconceptions surrounding protein, so we’ll take it back to basics!
 Protein is an organic compound made up of amino acids, which are the building blocks of our bodies.
-Tissue in the body use these amino acids to build and repair.
+Tissues in the body use these amino acids to build and repair.
 So, hair, skin, nails – these are all built from protein.
-Even your body’s immune system – it really is amazing!
+Even your body’s immune system requires protein to work!
 Protein is one of the three major nutrient types, the others being carbohydrates and fats.
 Although there’s been a lot of debate about low-carb, low-fat or mixed diets, very few experts recommend a low-protein diet (people with some conditions including kidney disease may need a low-protein diet).